-I’ve dedicated this page to dog pain relief therapies and products for dog owners looking for help with dog pain due to Arthritis, Osteoarthritis and Hip-Dysplasia.
+I’ve dedicated this page to pain relief therapies for dogs who need help due to Arthritis, Osteoarthritis and Hip-Dysplasia.

 Choose Your Dog’s Pain Meds Very Carefully

 My goal was to provide the different options of pain medicine (both prescription and non-prescription) and of course natural therapies for arthritis and joint pain in dogs.